abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 a sense of who we are, particularly the human body.
 We tend to think of this body as “my body, my foot, my knee, my back,” and do what is necessary to defend ourselves against all of the situations that might come and threaten the body.
-We treat illnesses and we take care of whatever has befallen us with a sense of possession, a sense that this has happened to “my body.”
+We treat illnesses, and we take care of whatever has befallen us with a sense of possession, a sense that this has happened to “my body.”
 We take antibiotics or put on different ointments and salves to defend the body against all of the organisms